 When I was a student at Ohio State, I drove that same car to Washington, DC, and drove right up to the front door of the White House, with my friend, Rich Gill, who had just enrolled at Ohio State and moved into the rooming house on 18th Avenue, where I had a room.
 He was President Eisenhower’s nephew.
 I missed meeting the President by just 5 minutes.
 He was going out the back door and we were coming in the front door.

 While in High school I bought several cars that needed repairs, fixed them up, and sold them for a profit.
-I have always understood how mechanical things work, and I know how to fix them cheap.
+I have always understood how mechanical things work, and I know how to fix them, for less than paying some to fix them.

 When High School Graduation was coming up soon, I went to the service managers of the Chevy, Ford, and Buick dealerships and asked for a job.
 Each one gave me the same answer: “First, go to college and get the ‘book learning’ and then I’ll hire you”.